F.A.Q. - Weddings

 Q. If my wedding site is out of your area, do you charge a travel fee and what does that cover?

 A. Yes, I do.
 I photograph within a 50-mile radius of Durant, IA free of charge.
 Anything outside of this is .55 cents a mile, round trip, first 50 miles are free.
+These same rates apply to the complimentary engagement session!

 The Wedding Day